 Your employees will appreciate being kept in the loop about the status of their issue.
 Sending timely alerts in case of escalations would set the right expectations for them.

 What does your team need to work faster and better?

-You’d want your team to have clarity about what they have to work on, and the ability to take help from others on the team without much hassle.
+You’d want your IT service team to have clarity about what they have to work on, and the ability to take help from others on the team without much hassle.

 1. Automation to reduce manual involvement

-It would be great to have a solution that can automatically assign emails to your team based on pre-set rules.
-You’ll be able to evenly distribute emails to your team, and you will never run the risk of missing an email.
+It would be great to have a helpdesk ticketing system that can automate email assignments for your team based on pre-set rules.
+You’ll be able to create routing workflows that evenly distribute emails to your team, and you will never run the risk of missing an email.

 2. Confusion-free internal discussions

 Some tricky issues may need your teammates to work together.
 Why subject everyone to a long email thread by keeping them in Cc?
 Take internal discussions away from email and you’ll avoid confusion.

 You’d love a tool that lets you assess your team’s performance metrics in real-time.
 Analytics and insights can be a boon to ensure your team is solving problems efficiently and within the resolution time.
 At the same time, you’ll be able to pinpoint areas of improvement for individual team members.

 Your internal helpdesk software should be the last thing your IT team needs to worry about.
 Something that’s easy to deploy, dovetails perfectly with your existing email system, and works invisibly in the background—will make your life simple.